KTibow/m3-svelte/scripts/llms-txt-template.md

 These start with `--m3v-`, but only a few can be set:
 - Set `--m3v-bottom-offset` to shift up snackbars
-- Set `--m3v-background` to calibrate the color of an outlined text field's box
+- Set `--m3v-background` to calibrate the color of an outlined field's box

 ### Functions